bjornsturmberg/NumBAT/docs/source/fem.rst

     Physical Surface(3) = {30};
     Physical Surface(4) = {26};

 The important thing is to make a note of the chosen labeling!
-This is best done by taking a screen-shot of the geometry in gmsh, labeling this and adding this file to the NumBAT/backend/fortran/msh folder.
+This is best done by taking a screen-shot of the geometry in gmsh, labeling this with material types and physical dimensions, and then adding this file to the NumBAT/backend/msh_type_lib folder.

 Step 3